Inflammatory Bowel Disease

 Inflammatory Bowel Disease (IBD) refers to chronic conditions characterised by inflammation of the gastrointestinal tract.
 The two main types are Crohn's disease and ulcerative colitis.

 Unlike Irritable Bowel Syndrome (IBS), IBD involves actual structural damage to the bowel wall and can lead to serious complications if not properly managed.
-Early diagnosis and appropriate treatment are essential to achieve remission and prevent long-term damage.
+Early diagnosis and appropriate treatment are aims to induce and maintain remission and manage long-term risks.

 IBD is a lifelong condition that typically follows a relapsing-remitting course.
 With modern treatments including biologic therapies, most patients can achieve good disease control and maintain quality of life.